RikuVan/redux-machine-middleware/README.md

 ### Machine reducer

 - must be named `machines`
-- only updates on one action type: TRANSITION_MACHINE
+- only updates on one action type: TRANSITION_MACHINE_STATE
 - listen for this same action in other reducers if you like

 ### Validation